 Straddling the Argentina and Brazil borders, it’s possible to visit both sides and see the waterfalls – which truly are different in each country.

 After visiting both sides of Iguazu Falls, I’ve pulled together this guide to everything you need to know about visiting Iguazu Falls, from how to get there, what to see and do, and where to stay.
+Most guides online focus on info for just one side of the waterfalls, but in this guide I’m sharing how you can visit both sides.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).